bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'fn' command

-The 'fn' command serves to create a user defined function that can be used elsewhere.
+The 'fn' command serves to create a user defined arithmetic function.
+In the following example a new function 'f' is defined such that referencing it as 'f(4)' is equivalent to evaluating an expression that is '1 + log2(4)'.
+As a result, the environment variable 'a' is to hold a value of 3 after the command finishes.

+    fn f(x) = 1 + log2(x)
+    let a = f(4)

 Currently it is only utilized by 'cartesian-yplot' and 'cartesian-yplot' commands.

     fn P(x) = pow(x,2)